MinecraftModDevelopment/minecraftmoddevelopment.github.io/docs/CoC.md

 If a user channel is inactive for 30+ days, a staff member will send a message asking the channel owner to contact staff within 7 days.
 If they do not contact staff within that time frame the channel will be archived.

 ## Channels
-- **#readme** - This channel has information about MMD and it's rules.
+- **#readme** - This channel has information about MMD and its rules.
 Please make sure you read through it.
 - **#announcements** - Used for announcements related to MMD, Minecraft, the community and partners, along with important world events.
 - **#community-announcements** - Used by the community to share announcements for their own projects.
 We request that you link to the project overview page rather than a direct download.
 Responses and discussion about announcements should be done in a separate channel, however, adding reaction emoji is fine.
 ### GENERAL